wudustan/northernbug.github.io/contact.md

 ```

 ### Adding/Editing Meetings
-In the `_data` directory you will find a `metings.yml` file.
+In the `_data` directory you will find a `meetings.yml` file.
 Simply add a new entry
-using the existing ones as a template or mke edits as required.
+using the existing ones as a template or make edits as required.
 Meetings are automatically
-displayed in the "Past" section if the date of the meeting was before todays date.
+displayed in the "Past" section if the date of the meeting was before today's date.

 Each entry should look like this: